ortus-docs/qb-docs/migration-guide.md

 Large whole-number bindings now infer `BIGINT` instead of `INTEGER`.
 Review code that depends on the exact generated `cfsqltype`, including query mocks and assertions.
 See [SQL Type Inference](installation-and-usage.md#sql-type-inference) for the full behavior.

+Numeric arrays now widen compatible member types instead of always falling back to `VARCHAR` when the types differ.
+For example, `INTEGER` plus `BIGINT` uses `BIGINT`.
+Update assertions that depend on the former fallback.
+Combinations that could lose precision still use `VARCHAR` by default.
+Enable `throwOnUnsafeNumericInference` in development to throw `QBUnsafeNumericInference` for those unsafe numeric combinations; this setting is opt-in.
+See [Numeric Lists](query-builder/building-queries/parameters-and-bindings.md#numeric-lists).

 ### Native queryExecute return-type options are no longer honored

 qb now executes queries as CFML query objects and applies its own [return formatter](query-builder/options-and-utilities/return-format.md).
 Native `queryExecute` `returntype`, `columnkey`, and `columnKey` options no longer control the returned value.